shivaallala/Customer_Coupon/README.md

 ##### 6. Income vs Occupation by Passengers Coupon acceptance rate analysis

-The exploration of coffee house coupon acceptance among drivers, categorized by passenger type and occupation, reveals intricate patterns that contribute to understanding the nuanced decision-making process.
+The exploration of coffee house coupon acceptance among drivers, categorized by passenger type and occupation, through a boxplot reveals intricate patterns that contribute to understanding the nuanced decision-making process.

 Here's a comprehensive summary: